ricewind012/win95-themes/docs/firefox.md

 # Firefox

 Last tested version is 143.0a1!
-Closest ESR version is 140, so if the theme happens to not receive updates, you can try using that one instead.
+Closest ESR version is 140, so if the theme happens to not receive updates, you can try using that version instead.

 ## Usage